shelble2/EN605.417.FA/project/README.md

 - cudaStreamSynchronize() was necessary inside loop.
 Hurt time if not
 - puzzle per block lessons and speedup
 - shared memory when multiple blocks
+  - an SM can have up to 8 blocks at the same time

 ### TODO
-// an SM can have up to 8 blocks at the same time
-Shortlist:  1) gather metrics 2) start presentation and report
+Shortlist:  0) todo 1) gather metrics 2) start presentation and report
 3) more algorithms 4) gather metrics for those 5) maybe more puzzles?
+- TODO's in code
+  - metrics per puzzle instead of set.
+Or at least keep track of right number for overall metrics
+  - optparse
+  - sync and async options
+- host based version of solution
+- kernel version of host_load_puzzles
 - different algorithms
 - host-based versions for comparison
 - another kernel that solves by dimension (check a row for last values to fill)